Michael Cummins (serjeant-at-arms)

 Sir Michael John Austin Cummins (26 November 1939 – 25 January 2020) was a British parliamentary official.
 He was the Serjeant-at-Arms of the British House of Commons between 2000 and 2005.
 He was knighted in the 2003 Birthday Honours.

+He had joined the House of Commons in 1981 as a Deputy Assistant Serjeant at Arms, becoming Assistant Serjeant the following year and Deputy Serjeant at Arms in 1995.
+Prior to this, he had served 24 years in the Royal Scots Dragoon Guards, including operational tours in Northern Ireland, from which he retired with the rank of lieutenant-colonel.